PERFORMANCE ART | SPRING 2021

 NARRATIVE IN CONTEMPORARY PAINTING | SPRING 2021

 Sophomore And Above, Seminar—Spring Taking inspiration from art history, literature, and cinema, students will be introduced to a variety of approaches on how to construct narratives in the language of contemporary painting.
 What is narrative, and can it be expressed abstractly as well as literally?
 How can color, value, and mark-making be used in painting to create a narrative progression and a passage of time?
 Students will explore various narrative themes, sourcing from autobiography, political events, literature, films, mediated images, and other personally relevant content.
 Observational painting will be used as a point of departure to examine various strategies in order to construct a visual world.
 Students will proceed to develop technical and conceptual skills that are crucial to the painting process.
 The work will fluctuate between in-class projects and homework assignments.
-The curriculum will be supplemented with PowerPoint presentations, film screenings, selected readings, field trips, and group critiques.
+The curriculum will be supplemented with PowerPoint presentations, film screenings, selected readings, and group critiques.

 Demonstrations & Tutorials